Skip to main content

 Diagnostics

-Use diagnostics when testing:
+Use diagnostics while testing:

 Sendrealm.shared.getDiagnostics { diagnostics in